 Students who need to extend their leave on PELP must complete and submit a Request for Time Extension form, to be signed by the graduate adviser submitted to Graduate Studies.

 Please note that students may not use campus facilities, utilize faculty time, receive certain forms of financial support, nor advance to candidacy while on PELP.
 Academic appointments such as TA and GSR may not be held while on PELP.
 Students cannot go from one non-registered status to another, ie, from PELP to Filing Fee.
 Full PELP regulations are found in the University General Catalog.

 Filing Fee is a non-registered status available to graduate students who have advanced to candidacy for their degree.
 Filing Fee status maintains your eligibility to complete your degree while not registered, and within your approved time limitations.
 You can use this option when all of your courses and research have been completed, your thesis or dissertation is in final draft form or you are ready to take the Master’s Comprehensive Examination.

-The Filing Fee is $162, payable at the Cashier’s Office at Dutton Hall before the application is filed at Graduate Studies.
+The Filing Fee is payable at the Cashier’s Office at Dutton Hall before the application is filed at Graduate Studies.
+Please see the Graduate Studies website for current fee cost.
 To apply, complete the Filing Fee Application Form, have it signed by your dissertation chair and your graduate adviser, bring it to the graduate program coordinator for verification, and submit at Graduate Studies.
 The application must be submitted no later than the first day of the quarter the Filing Fee is to become effective.

 Students on Filing Fee may not use campus facilities or utilize faculty time.
 Students may hold their dissertation defense while on Filing Fee.
 Once you go on Filing Fee, unlike PELP, it is expected that you will not register for course units again.